How do you go about developing these software components?

 That must be a great feeling ...

 Definitely - and often it's also exciting.
-The other day, for example, we broke down with an electric prototype on the way home from a test drive in Sweden and had to be towed.
-One of the control units was not properly sealed.
 Prototypes are not always perfect - but that is what makes our job so appealing.
-Or we test our systems in the cold chamber.
+We also test our systems in the cold chamber, for example.
 When the cold start of the drive system succeeds at minus 30 degrees Celsius on the first try, the engineer's heart beats faster (laughs).

 And how can we picture your team?